TariaUnique/book/posts/c&c++/inside the c++ object model/Chapter 7. On the Cusp of the Object Model.md

 ```c++
 Mumble< int* > pmi;
 ```
-ne 8 is correct, but line 5 is a type error—you cannot assign a pointer an integer constant (other than 0).
+line 8 is correct, but line 5 is a type error—you cannot assign a pointer an integer constant (other than 0).

 With the declaration
 ```c++